 Applicant teachers must provide the school with the following documents:

-- Copy of passport: The pages should carry date of issue, validity date, photo, and identity information.
+- Copy of passport: The pages should carry the date of issue, validity date, photo, and identity information.
 Passport must be valid for at least two or more years.
-If the teacher intents to stay in Kazakhstan for some more years, it is strongly recommended to have a passport with long time validity.
-Because change of passport may cause the visa and permit process start again.
+If the teacher intends to stay in Kazakhstan for some more years, it is strongly recommended to have a passport with long-time validity.
+Because the change of passport may cause the visa and permit process to start again.

 - Diploma(s) (Apostilled or legalized): Teacher must present a Bachelor of Education diploma.
 In the case teacher does not hold a Bachelor of Education, he/she must hold a four year school (university, institution, college, etc) diploma and a teaching certificate (i.e. PGCE).